 Disadvantages of living in Tampa

 - Weather can be problematic.
 Even though it’s sunny and warm, the humidity levels can be a problem for some people in Tampa.
-When the heat index is rising in the summer, the humidity level is also rising.
+When the heat index is rising in the summer, the humidity level is also increasing.
 That can be uncomfortable.
 There is also a risk of tropical storms.

 - Poor public transportation.
 The situation here is similar to Jacksonville.
 The cost of transport is higher than in Jacksonville, though.

-Jacksonville vs Tampa – conclusion
+Jacksonville vs. Tampa – conclusion